Torridon Group: Diabaig Formation

 The lowest part of this formation consists of a basal breccia containing clasts derived from the underlying Lewisian complex with the thickest developments in the paleovalleys.
-The breccias passing vertically and laterally into tabular sandstones.
+The breccias pass vertically and laterally into tabular sandstones.
 These are locally channelised and interfinger with grey shales containing thin beds of fine-grained sandstone with wave rippled surfaces.
 The shales show the effects of desiccation with mudcracks preserved by being filled by overlying sandstone layers.
 In the upper part of the formation, beds of massive sandstone with sharp bases appear, becoming more common and thicker bedded towards the top.
 Ripple-drift lamination at the top of the sandstone layers indicates deposition from easterly-flowing currents.
 This sequence is interpreted to be to represent the progressive infill of the topography by alluvial fans building out into ephemeral lakes.
 The more massive beds are interpreted to be lake turbidites.

 Applecross Formation

 This formation consists of coarse sandstones, both trough and planar cross-bedded.
 The orientation of the troughs suggest a paleocurrent flowing from the Northwest.
 The sandstones carry a distinctive set of pebbles, including jasper and porphyry.
 Most of the sandstone beds are affected by soft-sediment deformation structures suggesting liquefaction, possibly as a result of seismic activity.
 The uppermost part of the formation consists of finer-grained sandstones, transitional to those of the overlying Aultbea Formation.
 At Cape Wrath the basal part of the formation shows a fanning of paleocurrent directions consistent with deposition from a large alluvial fan (~40 km radius) with its apex near the Minch Fault.
 The source area for this fan has been calculated as about 10,000 km2.